Qanpi/inception/README.md

 ### What is this?
 Inception is a semi-light-weight, semi-cross-platform JSwing application that incorporates the command-line API in order to compile and execute .java files.
-In other words, it is a rather simple and bare Java IDE that is nonetheless capable of fulfilling the basic tasks of managing and executing Java files.
+In other words, it is a rather simple and bare Java Integrated Development Environment that is nonetheless capable of fulfilling the basic tasks of managing and executing Java files.

 ### Why is this?